How to Learn Cantonese: 6 Easy Ways to Learn Cantonese Quickly

 5 Minute Cantonese

-Amanda is from Hong Kong and as a language learner herself, wants to help others learn Cantonese.
+Amanda is from Hong Kong and, as a language learner herself, she wants to help others learn Cantonese.
 She makes short videos teaching the language in bite-sized chunks.
 Every video is less than 10 minutes and focuses on a topic or phrase.
-She also has a few videos about grammar and some Vlogs entirely in Cantonese.
-She explains everything in English and then you practice the Cantonese pronunciation.
+She also has a few videos about grammar and some vlogs entirely in Cantonese.
+I like that she explains everything in English and then she helps you practice the Cantonese pronunciation.
 There are over 100 videos to check out, and she uploads a new video every week.

 Cantonese Corner

-The Cantonese Corner channel has a variety of videos.
-There are videos that teach Cantonese language topics like vocabulary, pronunciation, and more.
-She also has videos about how to play mahjong and videos in English about Cantonese culture.
-The Cantonese Corner already has over 100 videos to help you learn Cantonese.
+The Cantonese Corner channel has a variety of entertaining videos.
+There are videos that teach Cantonese language topics like vocabulary, pronunciation, and even Mahjong scoring!
+The host, Sue, also has videos in English about Cantonese culture.
+As of May 2023, Sue is no longer posting new videos.
+However, the Cantonese Corner already has over 100 videos to help you learn the Cantonese language and culture.

 Mama Cheung

-Mama Cheung is a food Vlogger that posts videos of her cooking traditional food from Hong Kong.
+Mama Cheung is a food vlogger who posts videos of her cooking traditional food from Hong Kong.
 Not only will her videos make you hungry, but you’ll also learn tons of vocabulary related to food and cooking.
 Her videos are entirely in Cantonese, but you can turn on English subtitles if you want.
+I love watching these as a way to immerse myself in the Cantonese language.
 She has hundreds of videos for you to watch and posts a new video every Thursday.

 Podcasts are another versatile way to learn Cantonese.
-Since they are audio-based, you can listen anywhere or while doing other activities.
-Podcasts let you hear exactly how Cantonese is spoken and you can focus on perfecting your pronunciation and understanding.
+Since they are audio-based, you can listen anywhere and anytime or even while you’re doing other activities.
+Podcasts let you hear exactly how Cantonese is spoken and you can focus on perfecting your pronunciation and comprehension.
 CantoneseClass101, Cantonese Pod, and Learn Cantonese Daily have thousands of hours of material for you to listen to.

 Commitment: Low